SkafteNicki/dtu_mlops/s5_continues_x/M15_continues_integration.md

 The first part of continues integration is writing tests.
 It is both a hard and tedious task to do but arguable the most important aspects of continues integration.
 Python offers a couple of different libraries for writing tests.
-We are going to use `pytest`
+We are going to use `pytest`.

 ### Exercises